Other Names: Xalkori®

 Warnings and Precautions

-- Changes in your liver function which can very rarely cause liver failure and be life-threatening
+- Changes in your liver function which can cause liver failure and be life-threatening

 - Inflammation (swelling) of the lungs which can very rarely be life-threatening.
 You may have a dry cough or trouble breathing.